elroy-He/ProjectOne/README.md

 ## Nest Steps
 There are a handful of things I still want to work on.
 * First, I want to implement a drag and drop system that allows users to drag the ships and drop them in the player grid.
+I did find documentations on drag API but I did not have enough time during my project to understand it well.
 * Implementing an AI algorithm will be one of my biggest goal with this BattleShip game.
+An AI algorithm will essentially make the computer play smarter and thus have better chance at winning.
-* Refactor my code to look better
+* Refactor my code to look more neat.

 ## Technologies Used
 * HTML / CSS